gerpy/rpm-install/README.md

   (see for example: [https://theminicaketv.fr/PACK-BIOS-BATOCERA.htm](https://theminicaketv.fr/PACK-BIOS-BATOCERA.htm))

 I sync a small custom BIOS pack for RetroArch with **Syncthing** on my external SD card.
-From there, I copy the necessary files into the internal RPM storage at:
+From there, I copy the necessary files into the internal RPM storage at `/storage/emulated/0/RetroArch/system`
-`/storage/emulated/0/RetroArch/system`

 ### General configuration